 We will honour our commitment to Indigenous health by:

-Māori, Aboriginal and Torres Strait Islander Executive Committee Terms of Reference
+Māori, Aboriginal and Torres Strait Islander Empowerment Committee Terms of Reference

 Read RANZCR’s Statement of Intent for Māori, Aboriginal and Torres Strait Islander Health which outlines our objectives and values in relation to this work: